getcahoots/api/README.md

 This repository contains the API of the [cahoots.pw](http://cahoots.pw) project.

-You find a rough architecture description in the [wiki](https://github.com/getcahoots/api/wiki).

 ## Usage

-Please note that you need a current release (1.x) of [io.js](https://iojs.org) in order to run the Cahoots RESTful API.
+Please note that you need a current release (2.x) of [io.js](https://iojs.org) in order to run the Cahoots RESTful API.
 You can start the API with:

 ```sh
 npm start